 Shahana Knight, Founder and Director of TPC Therapy Ltd

 Shahana Knight is the founder and director of TPC Therapy Ltd, a mental health service for children and young people.
 Shahana manages a team of play therapists who work with children in schools, adoption, fostering and homicide.
 She is also the founder of the ‘Therapeutic Schools Programme’ through which she is working with schools across England to put children’s wellbeing at the core of education.
-Pioneering a vision for all schools to become therapeutic schools, her unique approach is making a significant impact and has been recognised by BBC newsround and BBC Teach who have both done features in which Shahana has appeared.
-Shahana is a finalist in the upcoming Ladies First awards 2020, in both ‘inspirational women’ and ‘business entrepreneur’ categories.
-Shahana writes a regular segment in Head Teachers Update (the national magazine for primary schools) sharing therapeutic teaching ideas and techniques.
+Pioneering a vision for all schools to become therapeutic schools, her unique approach has been recognised by BBC newsround and BBC Teach who have both featured Shahana.
+A finalist in the upcoming Ladies First awards 2020, in both ‘inspirational women’ and ‘business entrepreneur’ categories, Shahana writes a regular segment in Head Teachers Update.
 She is also governor of a primary school and sits on two foster care panels.

 Ella Savell-Boss, Safeguarding Consultant and Trainer